labtrac/test-documentation/documentation/getting-started.md

 >**Remember**
 >
->If you select the product as requiring a shade Labtrac wont allow you to enter a job without this information.
+>If you select the product as requiring a shade, Labtrac won't allow you to enter a job without this information.
 If you leave these boxes unchecked you still have the option to enter this information on a job, however, it is not mandatory.
 {: .alert.alert-info}

 If the procuct always requires a material tick the **Record Material** box and selecting the material from the dropdown menu.
 When you then add that material to a job, Labtrac will automatically add the selected Material.

 Enter the price for every **price list** you are going to use.

-If you wish to charge tax on a material enter the amount (in %) that you wish to charge.
+If you wish to charge tax on a material enter the amount *(in %)* that you wish to charge.
 This will only be charged to a dentist set up to receive tax.

 ![Adding a Product](/test-documentation/images/ap_2.png "Adding a Product"){: .center-block}